szymanskir/hackeRnews/README.md

 ## Installation and basic setup

-The `hackeRnews` package is vailable on CRAN and can be installed with:
+The `hackeRnews` package is available on CRAN and can be installed with:

 ``` r
 install.packages("hackeRnews")